-Following one of the most contentious and truth-challenged presidential administrations and elections in US history, there has never been a greater need for an American government text like this--evidence-based, critically thoughtful, and contemporary in tone and touch.
+Following one of the most contentious and truth-challenged presidential administrations and elections in U.S. history, there has never been a greater need for an American government text like this--evidence-based, critically thoughtful, and contemporary in tone and touch.
 This text teaches students to think analytically by presenting current political science theories and research in answering the engaging, big questions facing American politics today.
 It serves as an introduction to the discipline—covering the Constitution, political behavior, formal and informal institutions, and public policy--by reflecting the theoretical developments and types of empirical inquiry conducted by researchers.
-For introductory courses in American Government, this text covers theory and methods as well.
+For introductory courses in American government, this text covers theory and methods as well.

 New to the Fourth Edition